 • Set aside specific times to engage with your students, allowing yourself to take time away from your teaching (e.g., tell your students that you will not reply to emails on Sundays).

-• Build mechanisms into your course (such as many described in the strategies above) to take care of your students without major additional emotional effort from you.
+• Adopt strategies (such as many described above) to contribute positively to your students’ well-being without requiring major emotional effort from you.

 • Reach out to those in your personal or professional networks for support.